oracle official Web Site ManualiOracle.it

 ORA-01940: cannot drop a user that is currently connected

 In the dba_users, of course you still see that user.
-You launch a query in the v$session and receive:
+You launch a query in the v$session and you see that LASSI has active sessions!

 And you try to see in v$locked_objects joined with dba_objects, but there aren't its objects locked.